 Deferment/Forbearance

-Most federal loans will allow borrowers to put payments on hold through deferment or forbearance when they are experiencing financial hardship.
-Student loan deferment allows you to pause subsidized loan payments without accruing interest, while unsubsidized loans will still accrue interest.
+Most federal loans will allow current borrowers to put payments on hold through deferment or forbearance when they are experiencing financial hardship.
+Student loan deferment allows you to pause your subsidized loan payments without accruing interest, while unsubsidized loans continue to accrue interest.

-Student loan forbearance allows you to reduce or pause payments, but interest usually accrues during the forbearance period.
-Some private lenders do offer forbearance; so check lender policies before refinancing.
+With student loan forbearance, you can reduce or pause your payments, but interest usually accrues during the forbearance period.
+Some private lenders do offer forbearance — check your lender’s policies before refinancing.

 Special Repayment Plans

-Federal loans offer extended, graduated, and income-driven repayment plans (such as Pay As You Earn, or PAYE), which allow you to make payments based on your discretionary income.
-It’s important to note that these plans typically cost more in total interest over the life of the loan and that private lenders do not offer these programs.
+Current federal loans offer extended, graduated, and income-driven repayment plans (such as Pay As You Earn, or PAYE), which allow you to make payments based on your discretionary income.
+However, it’s important to note that these plans typically have a higher total interest over the life of the loan.
+Private lenders do not offer these programs.

 Student Loan Forgiveness